Monday, September 09, 2013

 Facts

-Jack's brother was writer and director Austin Melford (who wrote many of the Old Mother Riley screenplays in the 1940s), while his daughter is actress Jill Melford (and between 1961-72 Jack was distinguished actor Sir John Standing's father-in-law, through his marriage to Jill).
-Jack's cousin Jackeydawra Melford was the second woman in Britain to direct a film (1914's The Inn on the Heath).
+Jack's brother was writer and director Austin Melford (who wrote many of the Old Mother Riley screenplays in the 1940s), while his daughter was actress Jill Melford (and between 1961-72 Jack was distinguished actor Sir John Standing's father-in-law, through his marriage to Jill).
+Jack's uncle was silent film era writer and actor Mark Melford, and his cousin Jackeydawra Melford was the second woman in Britain to direct a film (1914's The Inn on the Heath).
+Jack was married to actor Roberta Huby.

 Doctor Who credits